robwalker-codes/Uckers/README.md

 ## Running Tests
 - Open the Unity Test Runner (Window > General > Test Runner).
 - Select the **Edit Mode** tab and run the `Uckers.Tests.Domain.Smoke.SmokeTests` suite.

+## Player Count
+Choose between 2, 3, or 4 players when the game starts.
+If no selection is made within a few seconds the game automatically defaults to a 2-player match.